eddyzhang2018/SQL/README.md

 # SQL

-SQL query code
+Here I save my SQL code from Hackerrack and Leetcode.

-My practice SQL code from LeetCode and Hackerrank
+I also provide some information about SQL in the following sections.

-## Function
+## SQL Function

-COUNT() - for unique count - it can use COUNT(DISTINCT expression).
+1. COUNT() is a function which returns number of rows for specified criterion.
+To do count on unique value, it can use COUNT(DISTINCT expression).

 ## Statistic Functions